Noxsios/ctf-slides/slides.md

 ## The Charge Cont.

 - 7,000+ Confederate troops made the charge, less than half returned.
-- Predicting this strategy, General Meade had forces on the right side of his center turn to engage, as well as artillery from the left side also engaged.
+- Predicting this strategy, Union General Meade had forces on the right side of his center turn to engage, as well as artillery from the left side also engaged.
   - Essentially a modern day "kill box" was formed for the Confederates to charge into.

 ---